ansonphong/ArtDroid/README.md

 # ArtDroid
 ### WordPress for Artists (and Photographers)
+- This is a WordPress theme
 - Brought to you by Phong & Android Jones
 - Built with [Postworld](https://github.com/ansonphong/postworld), WordPress theme dev tools
 - Uses Angular.js V1 as a client side framework
+- This is a loosely maintained **LEGACY** project, still in steady use
 - Examples:
   - [Android Jones](https://androidjones.com)
   - [Xavi](https://xaviart.com)